ericsonweah/ericsonweah/README.md

 # currently

-- 🔭 I’m currently working on refactoring and rebuilding my website and portfolio
+- 🔭 I’m currently working on refactoring and rebuilding my website and portfolio.
 - 🌱 I’m currently learning writing professional and business documents.
-I am also learning Arabic
+I am also learning Arabic.
-- 👯 I’m looking to collaborate on a big open source project
+- 👯 I’m looking to collaborate on a big open source project.
-- 🤔 I’m looking for help with writing
+- 🤔 I’m looking for help with writing.
-- 💬 Ask me about building an MVC framework with raw nodejs
+- 💬 Ask me about building an MVC framework with raw nodejs.
-- 📫 How to reach me: ericson.weah@ericsonweah.com
+- 📫 How to reach me: ericson.weah@ericsonweah.com.
-- 😄 Pronouns: Éricson Wêah
+- 😄 Pronouns: Éricson Wêah.
 - ⚡ Fun fact: I know English, French, Spanish, Krahn, and conversational Portuguese.